Skip to main content

 Can I export Flowise chatflows as code?+

 Flowise doesn't directly export chatflows as standalone Python/TypeScript code.
-Chatflows are stored as JSON configurations that Flowise interprets at runtime.
-If you outgrow the visual builder, you'd rebuild in code using the same LangChain components.
-The visual prototype serves as a blueprint for the code implementation.
+Chatflows are stored as JSON configurations that Flowise interprets at runtime via its Node.js engine.
+If you need standalone code, use the chatflow design as a reference to implement equivalent logic directly with LangChain.

 What's the best way to deploy Flowise in production?+

-Docker deployment on a cloud VM or container platform (AWS ECS, Google Cloud Run) is the most common production approach.
-Use PostgreSQL for persistent storage (chatflow configs, conversation memory).
-Set up proper authentication (Flowise supports basic auth and API key auth).
-For high-availability, run behind a load balancer with multiple instances.
+Docker deployment on a cloud VM or container platform (AWS ECS, Google Cloud Run, Kubernetes) is the most common production approach.
+Use PostgreSQL for persistent storage of chatflow configurations and conversation history.

 🔒 Security & Compliance